2020PB/police-brutality/reports/Oregon.md

 The protestor later tweeted that a surgeon has splinted it, but he will require an operation on Friday (presumed to be July 24th).

-tags: protestor, baton, strike, beat, pepper-spray, spray
+tags: protester, baton, strike, beat, pepper-spray, spray

 id: or-portland-97